jiyooonkim/jiyooonkim/README.md

 # jiyoooonkim
 - 👋 Hi, I’m @jykim
 - 👩🏻‍💻 I’m Data Engineer!!
-- 💻 I’m currently learning ML and search api!!
+- 🔍I'm interested in search develop and create data for search 🔎
-- 🚘 I like driving and coffe☕️
+- 💻 I’m currently learning ML and search api!
-- 📫 enjoy communicating!!
+- 📫 enjoy communicating!! ⌨️

 <!---
 jykim9234/jykim9234 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.